 Count Csabany was shaken.
 His voice broke when he told his children Lottie and Joscha about their mother’s death.
 A few days later they stood together at her grave in Brussels cemetery where Sophie was buried next to her grandparents.
 “The only thought that comforts me is that this is the death she always hoped for,” Count Andras said quietly, “quick, without any suffering, busy until her last breath.”

-Together they travelled back to the Rhine.
-A little later Count Andras Csabany and Joscha had to leave for Austria.
-With a heavy heart, they said good-bye to Lottie, their family and friends.
-“Don’t you want to come with us to Vienna?”
-Count Andras asked, almost against his own better knowing, “the Rhine is so close to France.”
-Lottie smiled tearfully.
-“Not closer than Vienna to Serbia,” she replied, “take care of yourself, Papa!”
+Together they travallled back to the Rhineland.
+A little later, father and son Csabany had to return to Austria.
+With heavy hearts, they said goodbye to Lottie, family and friends.
+“Won’t you come with us to Vienna after all?” asked Count Andras asked, almost against his own better knowing, “the Rhine is so close to France.”
+Lottie smiled through her tears.
+“No nearer than Vienna is to Serbia,” she answered; “take care of yourself, papa!”